kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 ## Final Reproduced TransUNet
-The several building block of the 3 main netowrk parts: UNet, ResNet and ViT, are put together in the main TransUNet network class.
+The several building blocks of the 3 main network parts: UNet, ResNet and ViT, are put together in the main TransUNet network class.
 The pseudocode for this class can be seen below and shows how the blocks are defined and used together.
 First, ResNet accepts the image input and generates the feature maps from it.
 Then this gets patch embedded and the transformer takes over.
 After the transformer steps, the reshape block reshapes after which the UNet upsample produces the final output of 9 classes/channels.
-The main reference for this architecture is the Figure 1 of the paper, which mentiones both the dimensions and structure of the network.
+The main reference for this architecture is Figure 1 of the paper, which mentions both the dimensions and structure of the network.

 ```python
 # model/TransUNet.py